What Is Term Life Insurance?

 No cash value accumulation

-- Large death benefits available for a smaller cost: Insurance customers can generally afford higher death benefits with term life insurance compared to whole life insurance.
-For instance, a 30-year-old who wants to spend less than $1,000 per year on life insurance premiums would likely be able to afford a $100,000 whole life insurance policy, but could purchase a 30-year term life policy with a $250,000 death benefit.
+- Affordable: Insurance customers can generally afford higher death benefits with term life insurance compared to permanent life insurance.
+For instance, a 30-year-old who wants to spend less than $1,000 per year on life insurance premiums might be able to afford a $100,000 whole life insurance policy, but could potentially purchase a 30-year term life policy with a $500,000 death benefit on the same budget.

 - Coverage for the most financially vulnerable years: Term life insurance typically provides a safety net during the years when a family needs it most.
-If you buy a multi-decade term life insurance policy for your family’s primary wage earner when your children are young or when you have a large mortgage, you can feel confident that there will be enough money for your children’s education or to pay off the house even if you pass away.
+If you buy a multi-decade term life insurance policy when your children are young or when you have a large mortgage, you can feel confident that there will be enough money for your children’s education or to pay off the house even if you pass away.

 - No cash value accumulation: With term life insurance, you won’t recoup the money you spend on premiums unless you pass away during the term.
 However, whole life insurance has a cash value in addition to the death benefit.
 The premiums you pay toward your permanent life insurance policy go toward both the death benefit and an investment or savings account that you may access after a certain amount of time has passed.

 Term life insurance is the more economical option, since the insurance company is betting on you surviving the term.
-That means you can expect higher benefits for lower premiums with term life compared to whole life insurance.
+That means you can expect a higher death benefit for a lower premium with term life compared to permanent coverage.

 - Term life insurance offers a death benefit to the beneficiaries of the covered individual during a specified term.

-- Since term life insurance only pays out if the insured individual dies during the policy term, it is less expensive than whole life insurance, which pays out the benefit no matter how long the covered individual lives.
+- Since term life insurance only pays out if the insured individual dies during the policy term, it is less expensive than permanent life insurance.

-- Unlike whole life insurance, term life insurance does not provide any kind of cash value.
-If you don’t die during the term, the money you spend on premiums for term life insurance is simply gone.
+- Unlike permanent life insurance, term life insurance does not typically provide a cash value.
+If you don’t die during the term, the money you spend on premiums, in most cases, is simply gone.

 - The best prices for term life insurance policies go to young and healthy individuals, and costs go up with age and the presence of medical conditions.

-- Once the term has expired, you will need to purchase another term life insurance policy to maintain the same benefit.
-You’ll need to requalify for the insurance, and the new policy will cost more.
+- Once the term has expired, you will need to purchase another term life insurance policy, or renew coverage if it's an option, to maintain the same benefit—either way, your premium will increase.